We provide appliance repair services throughout the East Bay

 Bleach: 1 capful, and then fill to the dispenser line with warm water so it will siphon.

-Softener: 1 table spoon, and then fill to the dispenser line with warm water to avoid coagulation.
+Softener: 1 tea spoon, and then fill to the dispenser line with warm water to avoid coagulation.

 It is also required to use five or more of the same fabric in each wash to achieve a balanced load and max spin speed.
-This will reduce your dry time.
+Each item should be rolled into a loose ball.
+Dumping your hamper into the machine causes everything to twist up into a knot.
+This will effect washability your clothes Will not get clean they will just get wet.
+It also causes the machine to go out of balance.
+Following the steps will reduce your dry time as well.

 Once you start using the correct amount of soap, it will take 7 to 10 loads to get the residual soap buildup out.
 Using the incorrect amount of soap will cause many problems and it really doesn’t clean your cloths.
 The water turns into a glue-like substance, your clothes stick together, not allowing them to wash away dirt and grime.
 With sticky clothes, the machine has trouble balancing the load during the spin cycle, resulting in low spin speeds, and affecting your dryer time.